 The power of FUTRLI is the combination of today and tomorrow in one place.
 We now have 2 scenarios for us play with.

 Add another Report

 Rename it: Heading: End of Year.
 Sub-heading: What does it look like?

 Settings tab > Forecast & Actual > Last calendar month > & the following 11 months

-Report tab > Income is already present, now click on Add Formula and when it appears use the search field and start to type Net Income (select it when it appears in the search, then slick OK to add it) and do the same for Net Cashflow.
+Report tab > Income is already present, now click on New Formula and when the box appears use the search field and start to type Net Income (select it when it appears in the search, then slick OK to add it) and do the same for Net Cashflow.

 Interpreting the results – I love this part!

 All 5 metrics will be on your chart.
 (Pop this image into a new tab by hitting it to make it bigger).
 You can also select ‘Presentation Mode‘, you’ll find it in the Board navigation near where you ‘Add Card’